kwkraus/HOW-Sessions/sessions/angular/docs/ModuleOrganization.md

 ## Step 3 - Now that we have a CoreModule, move all shared services and models from the AppModule into the CoreModule

+Create a services folder for the services and a models folder for the models.

 ### Services
 1. auth-guard.service.ts
 2. auth-interceptor.service.ts